We use minimal analytics to improve the site. Is that okay?

 Panasonic G9 Best Memory Cards

-Like with previous generation Sony cameras, Panasonic cards have always been finicky with memory cards.
-Some cards like Lexar UHS-II cards just don’t work well while regular UHS-I memory cards have very slow buffers that bottleneck at around 30MB/s.
-The good news is the next generation of Panasonic cameras will likely upgrade the buffer speeds to stay competitive with the competition.
+Like with previous-generation Sony cameras, Panasonic cards have always been finicky with memory cards.
+Some cards, like Lexar UHS-II cards, just don’t work well, while regular UHS-I memory cards have very slow buffers that bottleneck at around 30MB/s.
+The good news is that the next generation of Panasonic cameras will likely increase buffer speeds to stay competitive.
 In the meantime, UHS-II is the way to go with buffer speeds capping out at around 100MB/s.
 That’s really not too bad and totally fine for 4k video.

 Other Cards To Consider / Cards To Avoid

-There are a few new brands out there that are making UHS-II memory cards like Hoodman Steel, Adata and even Fujifilm and they are all are great options if you can find them at a less expensive price.
+There are a few new brands out there making UHS-II memory cards, like Hoodman Steel, Adata, and even Fujifilm, and they are all great options if you can find them at a lower price.
 But the one card brand to avoid for this camera is Lexar.
-They just don’t perform well and I do not recommend them.
+They just don’t perform well, and I do not recommend them.

-Finding The Best SD Memory Cards Panasonic G9
+Finding The Best SD Memory Cards for Panasonic G9

 The best place to buy memory cards is from a trusted retailer.
-If you buy from Amazon, make sure you buy from the manufacturer when you can.
+If you buy from Amazon, make sure you buy from the manufacturer whenever possible.
 Adorama and BHphoto are also great.
 Never buy the memory cards off eBay.

 Best Memory Card 4k Video Panasonic G9

-4k Video is limited to 150mbps and you’ll find that any of the top-performing memory cards will work fine.
-Even UHS-I memory cards will work for video, but you should be used U3 cards to make sure you always get consistent minimum write speeds.
+4k Video is limited to 150 Mbps, and you’ll find that any top-performing memory card will work fine.
+Even UHS-I memory cards will work for video, but you should use U3 cards to ensure you always achieve consistent minimum write speeds.

 UHS-II vs. UHS-I Memory Cards In The Panasonic G9

-Can you use UHS-I memory cards if you’re just using it as a backup?
+Can you use UHS-I memory cards if you’re just using them as a backup?

-Since the Panasonic G9 takes UHS-II memory cards in both slots, We recommend using dual UHS-II memory cards.
-However, if you’re just shooting JPEG backups to card slot 2, then you will be able to get away with a UHS-I card.
+Since the Panasonic G9 takes UHS-II memory cards in both slots, we recommend using dual UHS-II memory cards.
+However, if you’re just shooting JPEG backups to card slot 2, you can get away with a UHS-I card.

-Remember that when shooting with a dual memory card configuration, your buffer speeds will be limited to the slowest card, unless you’re writing smaller files such as JPEG to that card.
+Remember that when shooting with a dual memory card configuration, your buffer speeds will be limited to the slowest card, unless you’re writing smaller files, such as JPEGs, to that card.

 Best Memory Cards Panasonic G9 | Bottom Line

-Because of the slow performance of the UHS-I memory cards, we recommend you stick with UHS-II cards for the Panasonic G9.
-Because of the super-fast burst speed and the high megapixel shoot modes, you’ll want the best performance out of your memory cards as possible to get the most out of your camera.
+Due to the slow performance of UHS-I memory cards, we recommend you stick with UHS-II cards for the Panasonic G9.
+Because of the super-fast burst speed and high-megapixel shooting modes, you’ll want the best performance from your memory cards to get the most out of your camera.

-Sony G UHS-II cards are going to be the easiest to find and all around is one of the best cards you can buy for this camera.
+Sony G UHS-II cards are going to be the easiest to find, and all around, they are one of the best cards you can buy for this camera.
 However, Delkin V90 and Toshiba cards can sometimes be found at a better price and are also very fast.
 Fujifilm, Adata and Transcend also performed very well in-camera and are also recommended.

 Related Topics